medic/chis-visualizations/README.md

 7. Share the public key with the client so that they give you permission to the dev environment.
 8. Open putty , add the dev environment ip and port.
 9. In the same putty , under ssh -Auth section browse to your private key (already saved), click on open and you will be redirected to the dev environment
-10. It will prompt you for login use "adp" as login
+10.It will prompt you for login use "adp" as login